Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 Fortunately, we are not completely ignorant about the properties of the \EOS{} of nuclear matter since the energy per particle should be represented by continuous smooth functions of $\rho$.
 This smoothness implies that we do not need many density points to obtain sufficient information about the \EOS{}.
 In this work, we construct SPCC emulators for both \PNM{} and \SNM{} at five different densities: $\rho = 0.12,\,014,\,0.16,\,0.18,\,0.20$~fm$^{-3}$.
 We choose to study this density region simply because the empirical saturation density is around $0.16 \ \rm{fm}^{-3}$ \cite{hebeler2011,bender2003}.
 The nuclear matter \EOS{} is then interpolated within this range by using \GP[s]~\cite{rasmussen2006} as the interpolation method.
 We choose the radial basis function (RBF) as the correlation function to ensure the smoothness of the \EOS{}.
 The hyperparameter (correlation length $l$) of the \GP{} is learned from a validation data set which contains 50 interaction samples that are generated by the same history matching process mentioned in Sec.~\ref{section:SBV}.
 The \PNM{} and \SNM{} correlation lengths optimized from the validation set are $0.297\ \rm{fm}^{-3}$ and $0.259 \ \rm{fm}^{-3}$, respectively.
 In the end, we take the more conservative value $l=0.25\ \rm{fm}^{-3}$ for both \PNM{} and \SNM{} so that we do not overestimate the correlation length.

-Fig.~\ref{fig:GP} shows the \GP{} predictions for the \EOS{} of \PNM{} and \SNM{} (using the $\Delta$NNLO$_{\rm{GO}}(394)$ interaction~\cite{jiang2020}) compared to the results obtained using spline interpolation.
-We observe that the performance of both methods is equally good within the interpolation region.
-The major advantage of using \GP{} instead of simple polynomial interpolation is that it is infinitely differentiable under the RBF kernel and that derivative properties such as $L$ and $K$ can easily be evaluated.
+The major advantage of using \GP[s] is that they are infinitely differentiable under the RBF kernel and that derivative properties such as $L$ and $K$ can easily be obtained.
 For any given interaction with its saturation point $\rho_0 \in [0.12, 0.20]$~fm$^{-3}$ we can therefore extract all saturation properties from the corresponding \GP[s] and its (first and second) derivatives.

+Fig.~\ref{fig:GP} shows the performance of \GP{} interpolation with different density spacing $\rho_{\rm gap}$ from $0.02$ to $0.0025$ $\rm{fm^{-3}}$.
+It can be seen that $L$ and $K$, which correspond to first and second derivatives of the \EOS{}, have larger deviation when the density spacing is increased.
+In principle, we expect better accuracy with smaller density spacing.
+However, the values of saturation properties at $\rho_{\rm gap} = 0.02 \ \rm{fm^{-3}}$ differ by less than $0.1\%$ compared with $\rho_{\rm gap} = 0.0025 \ \rm{fm^{-3}}$.
+This difference is rather small compared to other sources of uncertainty.
+In practice we therefore use $\rho_{\rm gap}=0.02 \ \rm{fm^{-3}}$ and ignore the GP interpolation error.